Here's the deal...

 What are we doing about it?

 We have a history of helping those in need.
 Recently we've helped Eikawa workers get a better deal with their employers.
 We helped them and we can help you!The General Union has been negotiating with boards of education and dispatch companies for the last 20 years and we have made some important gains especially in forcing dispatch companies to abide by the Labour Standards Law for paid holidays and overtime and getting the employers to enrol teachers on social insurance.
 We have also made sure that workers had a voice at their workplace when problems arise.
 We do this for both dispatched and direct-hire teachers by using a type of grievance procedure to rectify problems.
 The union has also been involved with direct-hire teachers a lot since the 2020 change that made these workers "civil servants".
 We've been through a fair number of disputes over BoEs dispatching out jobs that used to be direct hire.Our main push now is to work with government ministries to get some kind of ALT national standards for both working conditions and the quality of education.
 We can only do this by working together - dispatch, direct-hire, JET - to stamp out poor working conditions in the whole ALT industry.
 We're all in the same boat and all deserve the same high standard of working conditions and respect on the job.
-Help us so we can help you! - Please consider taking the survey so we can learn more about the working conditions of ALTs around Japan.
+Come see more of what we're doing at our symposium.

 With love from your friends at the General Union.